-State Superintendent of Education Molly Spearman, Lexington-Richland School District Five Superintendent, Dr. Christina Melton, and others surprised Sarah Gams at her home today with news that she was selected as the 2021 South Carolina Teacher of the Year.
+State Superintendent of Education Molly Spearman, Lexington-Richland School District Five superintendent Dr. Christina Melton, and others surprised Sarah Gams at her home on Thursday (June 26) with news that she was selected as the 2021 South Carolina Teacher of the Year.

 Sarah Gams says a love for teaching and learning was probably embedded in her DNA from her parents who are both retired educators.
 With school as a second home, teaching was always her dream career.
 An avid reader and writer, Sarah majored in English at the Honors College of the University of South Carolina and earned her Master of Arts in Teaching.
 Sarah studied abroad at the University of St. Andrews in Scotland, where she discovered a passion for travel and the global classroom.
 Believing that multicultural experiences create global citizens, she partnered with Education First (EF) Tours in 2006 and has led nine student tours to Europe and other countries.
 She was a keynote speaker for EF in Paris, France.
 To share her love of reading and promote parental involvement, Sarah created Community Book Club to discuss books each month.
 Sarah earned National Board certification in 2007 and re-certified in 2017.
 Sarah currently serves as a cooperating teacher for student teachers.
 As an adjunct professor, Sarah teaches Young Adult Literature, English Methods in Education, and APEC Module 3, a graduate program for teacher certification.
 After sixteen years in the classroom, teaching middle school, high school, and graduate courses, Sarah still loves the teaching profession.
 She believes her greatest accomplishment is providing a strong foundation in literacy for her students to pursue personal and career goals.
 Through her active support of the next generation of teachers, Sarah makes a positive and long-lasting impact on the future of the education profession.